-Founded in 1813 as the London Orphan Asylum, the Reed’s Foundation is committed to providing educational and pastoral support for vulnerable children who have lost the support of one or both parents.
+Founded in 1813 as the London Orphan Asylum, the Reed’s Foundation is committed to providing educational and pastoral support for often vulnerable children who have lost the support of one or both parents.
 Over 12,000 children have had their lives transformed through the work of the Foundation.
-These children have suffered from parental deaths, abandonment, abuse, and parental health issues, physical or mental.
-They each have the ability, but unfortunately not the means, to overcome these childhood traumas.
+In many cases, these children have suffered from parental deaths, abandonment, abuse and parental health issues, physical or mental.
+They each have the ability but may not, unfortunately, have the means to overcome these childhood traumas.

-The core aims of the Foundation are simple, we want to help these vulnerable young children to overcome the traumas of their past, to define their futures as they want them to be, and to go into the world with self confidence and self belief so that they can succeed and make a difference.
+The core aims of the Foundation are simple: we want to help potentially vulnerable young children to overcome the difficulties of their past, to define their futures as they want them to be, and to go into the world with self-confidence and self-belief so that they can succeed and make a difference.